Focus Areas: Project Management, Program Management, Construction Management

 Mr. Quaranta is a Fellow of CMAA, and editor of the Owners Guide to CM, published by CMAA.

-Mr. Quaranta holds a BS in Civil Engineering (1976) and a MS in Construction Management (1980) from Columbia University.
-He currently sits on the Industry Advisory Board at Columbia University for Civil Engineering and Construction Management, and he has lectured on Project and Construction Management at Columbia University, Lehigh University, Northeastern University and Pratt Institute.
+Mr. Quaranta currently sits on the Industry Advisory Board for Civil Engineering and Construction Management at Columbia University, and he has lectured on Project and Construction Management at Columbia, Lehigh University, Northeastern University and Pratt Institute.

 - Vice President of the Program & Construction Management Practice of AECOM